plowsof/monero-gui-exe/README.md

 ```
 docker build -t gui .
 ```
-Once built you need to run the container and pass it 2 arguments.
+Once built you need to run the container and pass it 1 argument.
-1st - runid
-2nd - a github token with access to public repositories
+1. a github token with access to public repositories
 ```
-docker run -it gui 3147123066 ghp_hunter2U*U*u8888**888
+docker run -it gui ghp_hunter2U*U*u8888**888
 ```
 At the end you should see something like:
 ```